software-mansion/radon-ide/packages/docs/docs/guides/configuration.md

 The requirement for scripts is to output the absolute path to the built app as the last line of the standard output.
 If custom fingerprint script is used, it should output fingerprint (a string identifying the build) as the last line of the standard output.
-When fingerprint changes between invocations, RN IDE will rebuild the project.
+When fingerprint changes between invocations, Radon IDE will rebuild the project.
 The IDE runs fingerprint quite frequently (i.e., on every file save), so this process should be fast and avoid over the network communication.